Categories

 If we’re missing a translation, hit the ‘request language’ button from our hub page.

-4 replies on “Translating WC with Transifex”
+4 responses to “Translating WC with Transifex”

 Just found out about the Transifex approach.
 This looks like a huge step forward in many aspects.
 Good move.

-Hello Mike, is there a place to comment/ask questions on all things translation?
+2. Hello Mike, is there a place to comment/ask questions on all things translation?

 Also, have you planned a string freeze at any point where translators can be sure no more text strings are going to be modified/added for the release?